Fisheries Working Group on Offshore Wind Energy

-NEW: The next meeting of the Fisheries Working Group on Offshore Wind Energy will be held on June 23 from 9:30 a.m. to 12:00 p.m.
-See the "Meetings" section below for agenda, which will be available soon.
+NOTE: The next meeting of the Fisheries Working Group on Offshore Wind Energy will be held on May 10 from 9:00 a.m.-12:00 p.m. at UMass Dartmouth SMAST in New Bedford.
+Agenda and meeting logistics will be posted here soon.

 Offshore wind energy is the largest ocean-based renewable energy resource in Massachusetts and significant progress has been made on the planning, siting, analysis, and leasing for potential offshore wind energy projects in federal waters off the Commonwealth.
 In federal waters, the leasing of the Outer Continental Shelf for renewable energy is the authority of the U.S. Bureau of Ocean Energy Management (BOEM).
 Since 2009, Massachusetts has been working closely with BOEM, participating on an Intergovernmental Task Force comprised of federal, state, tribal, and local agency representatives and elected officials.
 For more information, see the BOEM Renewable Energy web page and the BOEM Massachusetts Activities web page.